FierceMarkets/CodingStandards/php-coding-standards.md

 # Global Constants

 Constants should always be all-uppercase, with underscores to separate words.
 Prefix constant names with the uppercased name of the class/package/module they are used in.
 Some examples:

     DB_DATASOURCENAME
     SERVICES_AMAZON_S3_LICENSEKEY

-In Drupal 8 and later, constants should be defined using the const PHP language keyword (instead of define()), because it is better for performance:
+In PHP 5.3 and later, constants should be defined using the const PHP language keyword (instead of define()), because it is better for performance:

     <?php
     /**